skiyl9x/gitops/README.md

 # GitOps Repository

 I'm Oleksandr, DevOps Engineer.
 This is GitOps Repository.
-I just starting my HomeLab Project)
+I just starting my HomeLab Project 😄

+In this repository I'm adapting the architecture from [flux2-kustomize-heml-example](https://github.com/fluxcd/flux2-kustomize-helm-example)

 Command to delete all resources: